Byont-Ventures/hackathon/Backend-Challenges.md

 ### What is public, view ...
 You might have noticed some keywords in the function definition such as `public` and `view`.
 These are [modifiers](https://docs.soliditylang.org/en/v0.8.17/contracts.html#function-modifiers) that change how functions behave.
 In this case, they are related to [visibility](https://docs.soliditylang.org/en/v0.8.17/contracts.html#function-visibility), but there are also others such as `payable`.
 If you do not include `payable`, the function will reject all ether sent with it.

+**_Comment:_** (I would suggest avoiding the word "modifier" here, because it may be very misleading.
+Moreover, the link leads to actual modifiers, which is not the topic.
+I would say something like this: "You might have noticed some keywords in the function definition such as `public` and `view`.
+They specify function types, but whilst `public` refers to [visibility](https://docs.soliditylang.org/en/v0.8.17/contracts.html#function-visibility) `view` shows the function [state mutability](https://docs.soliditylang.org/en/v0.8.17/contracts.html#state-mutability)")

 ## Challenge 3 - Hello + World

 Let's add a tiny bit of spice.
 This time, the goal is to write a function that adds a string to the incomplete message.
 The tests are also incomplete.
 Eventually, you should be able to add something to the message so that it becomes 'Hello World!'.
 Feel free to look back to other tests or the Foundry books to see how it's done.

+**_Comment:_** (I would suggest adding a link to the api, where it mentions how to use the "concat()" function, because for me it was quiet confusing what to do with it)

+**_Comment:_** (First TODO in the test file: I would specify "Make a test to check if it's true".
+Otherwise, it is unclear what I have to do)

 ## Challenge 4 - Solidity versions